As the memories of summer events and vacations begin to fade, now is a great time to prepare for the colder weather that’s right around the corner.

 - Mark your calendar or put a note in your phone to replace the batteries in all alarms every 6 – 8 months, even if they’re not dead.

-- Make sure you have a working smoke/CO2 detector on every level of your home, especially near the bedrooms.
+- Make sure you have a working smoke/CO detector on every level of your home, especially near the bedrooms.

 7. PLUMBING CONSIDERATIONS

 Nightmares are often the result of frozen water pipes.
-Frozen and/or broken pipes are one of the most damaging and expensive issues a homeowner faces.
+Frozen and/or broken pipes are one of the most damaging and expensive issues a homeowner can face.

 - If you don’t have them, install frost-proof hose bibs and shut off the water supply to any exterior spigots if possible.